-A new set of training manuals, the ‘MCS Practitioners Introductory Guides’ are launched today by Trygg Mat Tracking (TMT) in cooperation with the International (IMCS) Network to support government and non-government personnel in fishing vessel recognition and determinations of fishing gear types.
+A new set of training manuals, the ‘MCS Practitioners Introductory Guides’ are launched today by TMT in cooperation with the International (IMCS) Network to support government and non-government personnel in fishing vessel recognition and determinations of fishing gear types.

-29th November 2021: Launched today by Trygg Mat Tracking (TMT) in cooperation with the International Monitoring Control and Surveillance (IMCS) Network, the guides will support better monitoring and compliance inspection practices by those who play an operational role in the fight against Illegal, Unreported, and Unregulated fishing.
+29th November 2021: Launched today by TMT in cooperation with the International Monitoring Control and Surveillance (IMCS) Network, the guides will support better monitoring and compliance inspection practices by those who play an operational role in the fight against Illegal, Unreported, and Unregulated fishing.

 The guides are available in English, Español, Français.

 Today’s industrial fishing methods, particularly those utilised in distant water fisheries, are highly complex operations in terms of the gear used, fishing activity, catch storage, and vessel track monitoring.
 Many of the vessels operating in these fisheries are active in countries where the government agencies responsible for fisheries monitoring, control, and surveillance (MCS) have limited opportunity to become familiar with these operations, and the associated compliance and fisheries management risks.

 The guides have been developed as training tools to introduce common international industrial fishing vessel gear types and operations associated in the majority of global distant water fisheries and to build knowledge in personnel working in all relevant government agencies, including fisheries, port authorities, and the Coast Guard, Navy, and maritime security agencies who may play an operational role in fisheries MCS.
 They are also made available for use by a broader interested fisheries stakeholder community.